craftcms/cms/docs/updating.md

 ## Updating from the Terminal

-Craft 3.0.38 introduced a new `update` console command that can be used to update Craft and plugins as well.
+Craft 3.0.38 and 3.1.4 introduced a new `update` console command that can be used to update Craft and plugins.

 To see available updates, go to your Craft project in your terminal and run this command: